Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 6) Does the gym come with a playmat?

 This feature can make a big difference in the comfort of your child and how you set up the gym.
 Playmats provide a nice soft surface to lie and crawl on, ideally with the same themes and colors as the rest of the gym.
-Without this, you will need to find a suitable rug or separate mat for them.
+Without a baby activity mat, you will need to find a suitable rug or separate play mat for them.

 9 of the best wooden baby gyms.